HELLS RACE 2020

 - BAR to BAR Flat Track Racing -

-the 5th edition is again held at Dirt Track Lelystad, the Netherlands, Talingweg 89, 8218 NX Lelystad.
+the 5th edition by the association "Flat Tack Belgium" or FTB and is again held at the famous Dirt Track Lelystad, the Netherlands, Talingweg 89, 8218 NX Lelystad.

 This beautiful 290m short track is very well maintained and has a campsite right next to the track.
 There is a canteen with food, drinks and toilets, which makes it easy and affordable to come over AND RACE!
 Open training from 14:00 till 18:00 on Saturday and after we will have a BBQ with good catering available plus a live band early in the evening.
 Racing on Sunday is from 10:00am